 If you are looking at applying for a mortgage in Durham, it is key that you pay close attention to your credit score.
-The general rule is the higher that your credit score is, the higher chance you have of being accepted for a mortgage by a mortgage lender.
+The general rule is the higher that your credit score in Durham is, the higher chance you have of being accepted for a mortgage by a mortgage lender.

 There are many aspects of keeping a good credit score including maintaining monthly payments, limiting gambling transactions and many more.
 A main factor that is usually left is making sure that all of your addresses are up to date.